Preparing squeezed, cat and GKP states with parity measurements: Numerical evaluation of parity measurement based squeezing

 From an intuitive point of view, the measurement sequence (\ref{symmetric}) is a reasonable choice for the following reasons.
 First, it ensures that the final measurement occurs at the vacuum $ t_M = 0 $, which enforces the prepared state to have an even parity.
 This is consistent with any squeezed state (\ref{squeezedstate}) and it thus maximize the fidelity with respect to this class of states.
 Second, the measurements are symmetrically distributed about the origin along the anti-squeezing axis, reflecting the fact that squeezed vacuum states (\ref{squeezedstate}) are invariant under a rotation $ e^{i \pi a^\dagger a } $.

-We do not prove or claim that (\ref{symmetric}) is optimal; however, we have not found a superior ansatz in our numerical investigations (Fig. \ref{fig2}(a)).
-Other choices of measurement patterns always distributed along a line also produce squeezing, but can result in deviations from the target state or lower squeezing.
+Other choices of measurement patterns distributed along a line also produce squeezing, but (\ref{symmetric}) has a good balance between performance, simplicity, and success probability.
 As an example, we show in Fig. \ref{fig2}(b) the Wigner function for the same number of measurements and amplitude, comparing (\ref{symmetric}) and a linear sequence

-We see that the ansatz (\ref{symmetric}) has better performance in terms of generating a squeezed state.
+We see that the ansatz (\ref{symmetric}) has a better performance in terms of generating a squeezed state.
+In Supplementary Information Sec.
+I we show the performance of alternative ansatz choices which can show superior squeezing, at the cost of a more complex sequence and a lower success probability.
 Henceforth, we discuss the performance within the choice (\ref{symmetric}).